iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 ### Synchronization conflicts

 Conflicts during a transformation are resolved in favor of the element which was modified most recently, as stored in the `LastMod` property of an element.
-Elements in transformations are considered in conflict when their [code](/bis/intro/codes) is the same (after remapping the [CodeSpec](/bis/intro/codes/#codespec) and [CodeScope](/learning/core-common/codes/code/#codescope-property)).
+Elements in transformations are considered in conflict when their [code](/bis/intro/codes) is the same.

-You can override the method [`IModelTransformer.hasElementChanged`](/reference/core-transformer/imodels/imodeltransformer/haselementchanged/) in your transformer implementation to use more specific logic for determining if an element should be considered changed.
+You can override the method [`IModelTransformer.hasElementChanged`]($transformer) in your transformer implementation to use more specific logic for determining if an element should be considered changed.

 Some other data in the iModel follows more specific rules for conflicts:

-- [ECSchemas](/bis/ec/ec-schema/) are not merged automatically, they will not be inserted into the target if the same version already exists in it.
+- [ECSchemas](/bis/ec/ec-schema/) will not be inserted into the target if the same version already exists in it
+<!-- (see [dynamic schemas](/docs/bis/intro/schema-customization.md#Dynamic-Schema-Minor-Change-Considerations)) -->
 - File properties<!--missing documentation--> are not carried over through transformations

-<!-- (see [dynamic schemas](/docs/bis/intro/schema-customization.md#Dynamic-Schema-Minor-Change-Considerations)) -->

 Synchronization conflicts are not to be confused with concurrent edit conflicts which are handled by the [ConcurrencyControl API](/learning/backend/concurrencycontrol).